 MBA Candidate | Class of 2021 | CGSM

 The Kelley Consortium

 Attending the Kelley School of Business Full-Time MBA Program is one of the best decisions I’ve ever made.
 Being taught by eager and world-class faculty and having the support of Graduate Career Services are two reasons why.
 But nothing has been more enriching than my membership into the Consortium for Graduate Study in Management (CGSM) family.
-There are definite admission awards specific to being a Kelley School CGSM member: a full academic scholarship, free health care during your two years of study, and dedicated faculty-led study sessions during the Core semester, to name a few.
+There are definite admission awards specific to being a Kelley School CGSM member: merit scholarship, free health care during your two years of study, and dedicated faculty-led study sessions during the Core semester, to name a few.
 The admissions package is the outcome of not only gaining admission to Kelley but also successfully completing an independent Consortium admissions process.
 It represents Kelley’s commitment to eliminating the barriers that prevent many underrepresented minorities from seeking an MBA degree.

 We are Family